 Tuition & Financial Aid

 The MBA Program requires the completion of 12 MBA courses.
-Beginning Fall 2016, the 2016-2017 tuition cost per three-credit course is $1,950.
+Beginning Fall 2018, the 2018-2019 tuition cost per three-credit course is $2,040.
+The projected cost per course beginning Fall 2019 will be $2,100.
 Courses must be paid for, in full, at the time of registration.
 MBA students who need to take required prerequisite courses may incur additional tuition and fees that will vary based on where a student decides to take the prerequisite courses.

 Forms of Payment: